 - Develop collaborative relationships so that LEAs' efforts to promote academic, career, and community-based opportunities for students with disabilities are coordinated and aligned.

-- Engage in ongoing professional learning to develop and apply knowledge of grant initiatives and skills that impact adult practices to advance achievement with disabilities.
+- Engage in ongoing professional learning to develop and apply knowledge of initiatives and skills that impact adult practices to advance educational achievement for students with disabilities.

 Services provided by the RSN, are free of charge regardless of CESA membership.